connexcs/docs/docs/setup/settings/users.md

 # User
 **Setup :material-menu-right: Settings :material-menu-right: User**

-Creating and assigning **Users** and **Groups** based on various levels of permissions allows for more efficient management of access to the ConnexCS Control Panel.
+Create and assign **Users** and **Groups** based on various levels of permissions for more efficient management of access to the ConnexCS Control Panel.

 ## Design / Concept
 Permissions are managed by groups and can be allow or deny.
 This is granular over every endpoint that is available in the system.
 It is possible for a user to belong to multiple-groups, however in practice it is more easier to manage with a user only having 1 group.